renatodeangelis/aian-occupational-igm/README.md

-# BA Thesis
+# Intergenerational Occupational Mobility
-This repository contains all data and code pertinent to my thesis on labor market outcomes for Native American men in the early 20th century.
+This repository contains the data and code for my thesis on intergenerational occupational mobility among Native American men.